Nianca-Chetty103/Java-Insurance-Management-System/README.md

 ﻿# Java-Insurance-Management-System
 Built it to allow users to manage insurance policies, clients and claims efficiently.
-This project was built to practise OOP programming, file handling and lastly CRUD operations in java and MySQL.
+This project was built to practise OOP programming, file handling and lastly CRUD operations in java and MySQL Oracle Database.

-## Features 💡
+## Features ✨
 - Able to manage clients or insurance policies by adding, deleting and viewing from 2 tables in MySQL and in java displayed as one table.
 - Has database allowing as many records as needed to be stored in the system.